menu

 Overview

 Marianna is a tiny borough located in the state of Pennsylvania.
 With a population of 393 people and just one neighborhood, Marianna is the 1022nd largest community in Pennsylvania.
-Marianna has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Marianna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce